joedinoto/datasciencecoursera/README.md

 ## 0. Download and unzip the .zip into the working directory, set libraries, and explore the dimensions of the files.

-Now the actual assignment can begin.
+First is is code that downloads the data in .zip format, unzips it, sets up relevant libraries that R will use ,then explores the dimension of the files that are unzipped.
+From there, the actual assignment can begin.

 ## 1. Merge the training and the test sets to create one data set.